Welcome to AllNews morning roundup of the top 10 latest Nigerian news today, Tuesday, June 21, 2022.

 He shared a video of himself singing along to the unreleased music.
 Read more here.

-Telegram has confirmed the start of its $5 per month Premium subscription tier, higher maximum file upload size, faster downloads, more channels, and creative new stickers in a comprehensive blog post on Monday.
+Telegram has confirmed the start of its $5 per month Premium subscription tier, higher maximum file upload size, faster downloads, more channels, and creative new stickers in comprehensive blog post on Monday.

 Uploads are now limited to 2GB, however, Premium customers can send files up to 4GB in size, which is useful for customers who transmit a lot of video or large ZIP files (all users can download those extra-large documents).
 Paid users will also be able to download media and files at full network speeds, rather than the slower speeds seen by free users.
 Read more here.